davidmalcolm/gcc-python-plugin/docs/tree.rst

 .. py:class:: gcc.FieldDecl

-   A subclass of `gcc.Declaration` indicating the declaration of a field within a structure.
+   A subclass of :py:class:`gcc.Declaration` indicating the declaration of a field within a structure.

    .. py:attribute:: name